A Surprising New Study Suggests The Black Death Created Shorter Medieval Women

 “Any positive outcomes from the epidemic came at an unimaginably high cost in terms of the number of lives lost and the psychosocial stress experienced by the survivors.”

-While the Black Death eventually ended, having ravaged all of Europe, this new study shows that its effects appear to have left a lasting mark on women by creating shorter Medieval post-plague females.
+While the Black Death eventually ended, having ravaged all of Europe, this new study shows that its effects appear to have left a lasting mark on women by creating shorter medieval post-plague females.

 [Featured Image by Jack Taylor/Getty Images]